morko/devosku-site/src/pages/about/index.md

 I had always been interested about web applications and I was coding with PHP even before I went to the university.
 At that time JavaScript was a bit scary language for me and I tried to stay away from it.
 Now with Node.js and great frontend frameworks like React.js it has become my absolute favourite language.

-Check my GitHub page for my projects at [https://github.com/morko](https://github.com/morko).
+Check my GitHub page for my projects at <https://github.com/morko>.

-## Credits
+## About This Website

-Thank you for the photos.
+This site uses Gatsby on the frontend and Netlify CMS on the backend.

+The photos on the site have been kindly provided by

-- Jouni Tyrisevä
+* Jouni Tyrisevä
-- Kvistholt Photography on Unsplash (comp-cables.jpg)
+* Kvistholt Photography on Unsplash (comp-cables.jpg)
-- Anas Alshanti on Unsplash (keyboard.jpg)
+* Anas Alshanti on Unsplash (keyboard.jpg)